-Genre: Drama, Mystery and Thriller; Starring: Scott Caan, Freddie Prinze Jr., Alec Baldwin; Director: Michael Corrente; Author: Terence Winter; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: City Lights
+Genre: Drama, Mystery and Thriller; Starring: Scott Caan, Freddie Prinze Jr., Alec Baldwin; Director: Michael Corrente; Author: Terence Winter; Release Date Limited: 05/18/2007; Runtime (in minutes): 99; MPAA Rating: R; Distributor: City Lights

 Posted May 30 2007 — 12:00 AM EDT

 - Critics' Choice Awards: Which show should win Best Comedy Series?

 - When are the 2017 Golden Globe nominations?